-Another option for attracting top personnel to your organization is to establish your own R&D centre in an offshore country like Ukraine.
-This manner, you’ll get your own development hub with all the necessary operational services.
+Another option for attracting top personnel to your organization is to establish your own R&D center in an offshore country like Ukraine.
+In this manner, you’ll get your own development hub with all the necessary operational services.

 How To Choose The Right Type Of Resource Augmentation For Your Needs

 - Determine which technical abilities and knowledge your augmented staff vendor will need to complete your healthcare project.

 - Look for IT Resource Augmentation firms on the leading platforms: Clutch, GoodFirms, and Google.s